wagtail/wagtail/docs/getting_started/tutorial.md

 a QuerySet from its `get_context()` method.

 Migrate this in, then create a new `BlogTagIndexPage` in the admin.
-You\'ll probably want to create the new page/view as a child of Homepage, parallel to your Blog index.
-Give it the slug \"tags\" on the Promote tab.
+You'll probably want to create the new page/view as a child of Homepage, parallel to your Blog index.
+Give it the slug "tags" on the Promote tab.

 Access `/tags` and Django will tell you what you probably already knew: you need to create a template `blog/blog_tag_index_page.html`: